 For the majority of children, the answer is no, but if you are wondering, read on.
 As parents, our primary goal is to nurture and protect our children.
 When we consider that our child may benefit from mental health intervention many of us feel overwhelmed, guilty or ashamed.
 But this need not be the case.
 Life happens, and it happens to children too.
 Therapy is a safe place to explore difficult events from the past or learn new life skills.
 Play therapy has some similarities and some differences from traditional talk therapy.
 For example, we know that children make sense of the world through play.
 Additionally, their cognitive mechanisms are not fully developed yet and therefore focusing interventions purely based on talking and the use of language is less effective.
 We use play to bridge this gap.
 When we consider that our child may benefit from mental health intervention many of us feel overwhelmed, guilty or ashamed.
 But this need not be the case.
 Life happens, and it happens to children too.
 Play therapy relies on parents' input and cooperation.
 You know your child better than anyone else.
 You have the relationship and opportunity to best assist your child.
 Consider the therapist as a coach who provides instruction on things to do at home.
 Many parents wonder if their child may benefit from therapy.
 There are several common reasons parents bring their children to be seen.

 Lastly, children are resilient.
 Early identification and treatment will prevent the loss of critical developmental years.
 Researcher Emmy Werner has identified children that are “active, affectionate and good-natured” are better able to cope with stressful life situations.
 Providing your child with the tools needed to work through this sometimes unpredictable world will benefit them for years to come.
 Whitney Barrell, LCSW, has a master's of social work from the University of Utah.
 In her private practice she enjoys working with children and families on myriad mental health issues.
-She can be reached atwww.whitneybarrellcounseling.com.
-Hello out there!
-I am a frequent contributor to KSL, Family Focus and other news organizations with a focus on family and mental health.
-What follows is an article I wrote which was originally published by KSL, WorldNow, Gatehouse Media Group and Fox NY on February 11, 2014.
-Enjoy!
+She can be reached atwww.whitneybarrellcounseling.com. |

 Archives